 Marriage

-Congratulations!
+Congratulations, lovers!
 You’re getting married.

 If you need a host for your reception, head to Celebration for more on how I can help.